jamielohoff/Rasenna/README.md

 # Rasenna
 Project that aims to use topological methods for image segmentation/boundary detection on the Cremi dataset.
-It uses a Unet as backbone with two output branches.
+It uses a UNet as backbone with two output branches.
 One is used for affinity segmentation and one is used for topological boundary prediction.
 One could, in principle, also use this package for other applications involving topology.